GaloisInc/lmdb/lmdb-simple/README.md

 Simple Haskell API for LMDB
 ===========================

+(Note: this is a fork of `lmdb-simple` from the [upstream repo](https://github.com/verement/lmdb-simple).
+This is largely identical to the original library, but with the following changes:

+* The upper version bounds on `bytestring` have been raised.
+* The test suite works properly with `cabal v2-test`.
+* Warnings that appear on recent versions of GHC have been fixed.

+The rest of this `README` is identical to the one in the upstream repo.)

 This package allows you to store arbitrary Haskell values in and retrieve them from a persistent [Lightning Memory-mapped Database][LMDB] on disk.